barlug/ball_and_pipe_control/README.md

 ========================================

-# 1) Project Title
-## PID Controller with Genetic Algorithm
+# PID Controller with Genetic Algorithm

-# 2) Project Description
+# 1) Project Description (EXPLAIN SCOPE OF PROJECT)
-What your application does
+## What your application does
+Our group's Ball & Pipe Controller utilizes a PID controller with a genetic Algorithm tuner to get the ball to reach any specified steady state location in the tube in the fastest time possible.

+# 2) (DISCUSS THEORY BEHIND METHODS)
-Why you used the technologies you used
+## Why you used the technologies you used
+Almost all control systems in the modern era use PID controllers to reach ideal steady states.
+While there are much simpler ways to tune a PID,

-some of the challenges you faced and features you hope to implement in the future
+## some of the challenges you faced and features you hope to implement in the future

-# 3) Table of Contents (Optional if Readme is LONG)
+# 3) WALK THROUGH HOW TO USE CODE

-# 4) How to Install & Run the Project
-What are the required dependancies?
+## How to Install & Run the Project: What are the required dependancies?
 (MATLAB, Toolkits, Ball & pipe system, connection testing setup using Putty)
+The Ball & Pipe system is coded using [MATLAB](https://matlab.mathworks.com), which can be downloaded off their website.
+The system uses the following MATLAB Toolkits:

-# 5) How to Use the Project
+## How to Use the Project
 Provide instructions & Examples (finding from our testing).
 Include Screenshots Discuss structure & design principles used in the project

-# 6) Credits & References
+# 4) Credits & References
 Kyle Naddeo for structure of project

-Steve Brunton for Genetic Algorithm Code (https://www.youtube.com/watch?v=S5C_z1nVaSg)
+Steve Brunton for Genetic Algorithm Code: [Machine Learning Control: Tuning a PID Controller with Genetic Algorithms](https://www.youtube.com/watch?v=S5C_z1nVaSg)

 Mario Leone, Karl Dyer, Michelle Frolio for Systems & Control Floating Ball Apparatus (SCFBA)

+# Contributions
+This project was created for Systems & Controls, ECE09321, Rowan University, Spring 2022 Semester.
+This project will not be updated further, and so Forks are welcomed to further refine the code.